github/docs/content/actions/reference/events-that-trigger-workflows.md

 ---
 title: Events that trigger workflows
-intro: 'You can configure your workflows to run when specific activity on {{ site.data.variables.product.product_name }} happens, at a scheduled time, or when an event outside of {{ site.data.variables.product.product_name }} occurs.'
+intro: 'You can configure your workflows to run when specific activity on {% data variables.product.product_name %} happens, at a scheduled time, or when an event outside of {% data variables.product.product_name %} occurs.'
-product: '{{ site.data.reusables.gated-features.actions }}'
+product: '{% data reusables.gated-features.actions %}'
 miniTocMaxHeadingLevel: 4
 redirect_from:
   - /articles/events-that-trigger-workflows